 Most people who own their home probably has a long list of home improvements they want to make: replace the kitchen counters, replace the family room floor, build an addition, or renovate the master bathroom.
 There are a plethora of home improvement loan programs that come in many shapes in sizes.

 Naturally, what slows down most home improvement projects is cash, or lack of it.
 Many home remodeling projects can run into the tens of thousands of dollars.
 But the good news is that there are many options available to finance home improvements.
 Let’s review eight of the best ways to finance home improvement projects in 2018.

 #1 Refinance Your Mortgage and Take Cash Out

 For homeowners who are carrying an interest rate that is higher than the current rates, this is the most obvious option.
 You can refinance your mortgage at a lower rate, and pull out equity to pay for your home improvements.
-Homeowners love the benefits of the cash back refinance option if they get the money they need while maintaining a low interest rate.
+Homeowners love the benefits of the cash out mortgage refinance option if they get the money they need while maintaining a low interest rate.